CERT-Polska/drakvuf-sandbox/docs/usage/optional_features.rst

 There is an experimental support for analyzing word and excel samples.
 However this requires that you have Microsoft Office installed.

-The steps below should be completed on guest vm before creating the snapshot (e.g. before you run ``draksetup postinstall``).
+The steps below should be completed on guest vm before creating the snapshot (e.g. before you run ``drakrun postinstall``).
 If you want to modify the existing snapshot, please refer to :ref:`snapshot modification <snapshot-modification>`.

 1. Install Microsoft Office.
 You can use ``draksetup mount /path/to/office.iso`` command to insert Office installation media during VM setup.